 CFES received some seed money for the start-up phase from the Committee of Provincial and Territorial Geologists (CPTG).
-Four "pilot provinces" (Alberta, Ontario, Manitoba and Newfoundland/Labrador) will be entered first.
-Alberta, Manitoba, and Ontario have already been completed and work has begun on British Columbia.
+Alberta, Manitoba, and Ontario have already been completed and work has begun on British Columbia, Saskatchewan, and Newfoundland/Labrador.

-CanGeoRef includes 202,000 bibliographic references on Canada.
+CanGeoRef includes more than 205,000 bibliographic references on Canada.
 These references are drawn from GeoRef with additions supplied by CFES from the "pilot provinces."
 The references cite the journal literature, meeting proceedings, abstracts, books, reports, theses and maps.
 An important addition to CanGeoRef is the Mineral Assessment Reports.
 Mineral assessment reports are complete for Alberta, to be followed by those of other jurisdictions in a later phase.

 References contain complete bibliographic information and URLs for documents published on the web.
 Thorough indexing, based on the controlled vocabulary found in the GeoRef Thesaurus, is included.
 Specific geographic locations are listed as place names, and, for principal locations, latitude and longitude are provided.
 The database is updated on a weekly basis.